AdobeDocs/adobeio-events/using/custom_events.md

 **Benefits of Custom Events**

 - **Simple Event Delivery**:
-`Adobe I/O Events` co-ordinates the delivery of an event from an Event Producer to an Event Consumer.
+`Adobe I/O Events` coordinates the delivery of an event from an event producer to an event consumer.
 Producers are decoupled from consumers — a producer doesn't know which consumers are listening.
 Consumers are also decoupled from each other, and every consumer sees all of the events.

 - **Open Events Specification**: